Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `TodoListService\appsettings.json` file.
-1. Find the key `Domain` and replace the existing value with your Azure AD tenant name.
+1. Find the key `Domain` and replace the existing value with your Azure AD tenant domain, ex. `contoso.onmicrosoft.com`.
-1. Find the key `TenantId` and replace the existing value with your Azure AD tenant ID.
+1. Find the key `TenantId` and replace the existing value with your Azure AD tenant/directory ID.
 1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of `TodoListService-aspnetcore-webapi` app copied from the Azure portal.

 #### Register the client app (TodoListClient-aspnetcore-webapi)